Scholae de litteris latinis: courses on ancient, Christian, medieval and humanistic Latin literature, and on Roman daily life

 Dates of the course

-The course will be held from the 10th of October to the 12th of December (ten 75-minute lessons: one per week).
+The course will be held from the 7th of January to the 11th of March (ten 75-minute lessons: one per week).

-All lessons will be held on Zoom, every Friday: they will begin at 7 p. m., Rome time (UTC + 2).
+All lessons will be held on Zoom, every Wednesday: they will begin at 7:15 p. m., Rome time (UTC + 2).

 Should you be unable to attend a lesson, the Schola Latina will be glad to provide you with a video recording.